stackbit-projects/super-kangaroo-8bd39/index.md

       Because beautiful night is what you deserve.
     actions:
-      - title: See all items
+      - title: Explore all items
         url: /store
         arrow: true
         style: primary